 What if we have to cancel due to weather?
 What about severe weather?

-In 5+ years, I think I've had to cancel 2 days because of weather.
 It rarely happens.
 For the landscape photographer, weather is part of it.
 Oftentimes, the "poor" weather turns out to be the best light and lead to the most compelling photograph.
 You can't be quick to throw in the towel and quit because of poor looking weather.
 With that said, there are times where "severe weather" makes the conditions either unsafe or simply not feasible to work in-the-field.
-We will re-schedule when possible, adjust the plans to developing/digital-darkroom, or refund the time missed accordingly.
+We will re-schedule when possible, adjust the plans to Developing and the Digital-Darkroom, or refund the time missed accordingly.

 Have another question not listed here or in the workshop description?
 Ask it here: